vcflib/vcflib/doc/plotHaps.md

 # DESCRIPTION

 **plotHaps** provides the formatted output that can be used with 'bin/plotHaplotypes.R'.
-Output : haplotype matrix and positions